handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-setting-up-a-translation.md

 ---
-title: 'Setting up a translation in Angular'
+title: Setting up a translation in Angular
-metaTitle: 'Setting up a translation in Angular - Guide - Handsontable Documentation'
+metaTitle: Setting up a translation - Angular Data Grid | Handsontable
+description: Configure your Angular data grid with different number formats, depending on the specified language and culture.
-permalink: /angular-setting-up-a-language
+permalink: /angular-setting-up-a-translation
-canonicalUrl: /angular-setting-up-a-language
+canonicalUrl: /angular-setting-up-a-translation
 ---

 # Setting up a translation in Angular